Wait, ICVD is updating again?

 Official, verifiable sources.
 Specifically the games themselves (intro sequences, ending sequences, and interstitial cut-scenes).
-We also take into account official content produced, such as the various timelines they've published to clear up continuity.
+We also take into account official content produced for all regions (and not just Japan-only "OVA" materials), such as the various timelines Konami produced to clear up continuity.

-Any content produced for one region only (such as Japan) or that cannot be clearly verfied in all regions it was published.
-One clear example is instruction booklets.
-These booklets do have a lot of story written into them providing all kinds of background for the games that doesn't actually show up in the games themselves (this is expecially true the further back in the series releases you go).
-Unfortunately, instruction booklets are notoriously inconsistent between regions often containing contradtictory information depending on what region the game was released in.
+Any content produced for one region only (such as Japan) or that cannot be clearly verified in all regions it was published.
+One clear example is instruction booklets; these booklets do have a lot of story written into them providing all kinds of background for the games that doesn't actually show up in the games themselves (this is especially true the further back in the series releases you go).
+Unfortunately, instruction booklets are notoriously inconsistent between regions often containing contradictory information depending on what region the game was released in.
 Additionally, these books were sometimes written in one language and then translated into another (sometimes by someone with a flimsy grasp of one of the two languages) leading to problems with verifying how true the content is.
 As such, we just ignore these booklets outright.

 Still, while we don't let these sources inform our main articles we will, from time to time, make mention of them in passing to give you a full experience for the series.